MultiSafepay/docs/content/api/orders/refund-order.md

 ----------------
 `description` | string | required

-The order description that appears in your MultiSafepay account and on the customer's bank statement (if supported by the customer's bank).
+The order description that appears in your MultiSafepay account and on the customer's bank statement (if supported by their bank).
 Format: Maximum 200 characters.
 HTML is **not** supported.
 Use the `items` or `shopping_cart` objects for this.